 Content Marketing is one of the most effective uses of your marketing budget.
 It generates over three times as many leads as outbound marketing and costs 62% less.

-While this is an impressive statistic, for it to hold true for your business you need to ensure you are consistently creating high-quality content.
+While this is an impressive statistic, for it to hold true for your business you need to ensure you have a comprehensive content marketing plan.

 Scoring your content can help see that your content marketing strategy is successful and your budget is being well spent on content your customers will engage with.